Jeff Smith (cartoonist): Career

 In 1991, Smith launched his company, Cartoon Books, in order to publish the series.
 Initially, Smith self-published the book, which meant that he did all the work required to both produce and distribute the series as a business, including answering letters, doing all the graphics and lettering (which he did by hand), sending the artwork to the printer, handling orders and bookkeeping.
 This made it difficult to focus on writing and drawing the book, and as a result, he fell behind in his production.
 To remedy this, he asked his wife, Vijaya, to quit her lucrative job at a Silicon Valley startup company in order to run the business side of Bone as the President of Cartoon Books.
 As a result, Smith was able to refocus on drawing, and sales improved.
-Smith published 55 issues of Bone between 1991 and 2004.
-The black and white comic book proved very successful, and has been collected in a number of trade paperback and hardback collections, including a series of nine books that collect all 55 issues, originally published by Cartoon Books in black and white, and later reissued in color by the Graphix imprint of Scholastic.
+Smith published 55 issues of the Bone comic book between 1991 and 2004.
+The black and white comic book proved extraordinarily successful in terms of both critical response and sales.
+It has since been collected in a number of trade paperback and hardback collections, including a series of nine books that collect all 55 issues, originally published by Cartoon Books in black and white, and later reissued in color by the Graphix imprint of Scholastic.
 In 2004, when Cartoon Books released a "mammoth" one-volume black and white collection of the entire nine-volume series, Time critic Andrew Arnold called Bone "the best all-ages graphic novel yet published".

 In 1994 Smith created an original cover for Dan DeBono's Indy: The Independent Comic Guide (issue 13), and was interviewed to help to promote his and other alternative comics.
 Two additional volumes, Stupid, Stupid Rat Tails and Rose, collect a number of Bone prequel comics created by Smith and his collaborators.

 In 1995 French publisher Delcourt acquired the rights to translate Bone into French.
-The translator of the first four French volumes was Alain Ayroles who would be inspired by Smith's storytelling and go on to write the very successful Garulfo series, among others.
+The translator of the first four French volumes was Alain Ayroles who would be inspired by Smith's storytelling and go on to write the successful Garulfo series, among others.